 Conclusion on Beard Supplements

 DHT and testosterone are proven to increase beard growth rate, and there are many supplements proven to raise those two hormones.

 Beard growth supplements.

-They don’t magically turn you into a lumberjack, but over long time, when used in conjunction with other beard stimulating stuff (such as microneedling and minoxidil), you WILL see better beard density and linear facial hair growth.
+They don’t magically turn you into a lumberjack, but over long time, when used in conjunction with other beard stimulating stuff (such as the beard roller and using minoxidil for beard growth), you WILL see better beard density and linear facial hair growth.